laikahaskell/meditations-haskell/README.md

 ## Usage
 Clone the repository, compile in `ghc`, and run the object file./ If you want to choose a book from which to draw from, add it as an argument.
+There are twelve books; if the number you specify is out of range, the entire book will be used.
 For example, if you want to see a quote from book nine:
 `./meditations 9`.